Free fast shipping. Buy more, save more. Made in the USA and guaranteed.

 4. Close lid immediately to seal in heavy gas.

-*We recommend 2 seconds for quarts and 4 seconds for gallons
+*We recommend 2 seconds for quarts and 4 seconds for gallons assuming that they are half full.

 Our "rule of thumb" is to spray enough argon gas into the container to fill the head space twice.
 So you'll need less gas if the container is nearly full and more if it is nearly empty.